Start a Business in Dubai

 - Dubai Customs – No objection certificate issuance

-- General Directorate of Residency and Foreigners Affairs (GDRFA) website – Visa
+- General Directorate of Residency and Foreigners Affairs (abbreviations GDRFA) website – Visa applications

 Before investing in Dubai, you first have to get a visa.
-The application process for a visa is quite straightforward and can be done online by visiting the General Directorate of Residency and Foreigners Affairs (GDRFA) (opens a new window) website.
+The visa application process is quite straightforward than in most places in the world.
+It can be done online by visiting the General Directorate of Residency and Foreigners Affairs (GDRFA) (opens a new window) website.

-As stated earlier, in the free zone, you get full ownership of your business, whereas, in the mainland, you will have to get a business partner who will own 51% of the business.
-In this case, you can opt to choose to contact a startup agent who can walk you through each stage while also providing advice and help.
+As stated earlier, in the free zone, you get full ownership (100% ownership) of your company, whereas, in the mainland, you will have to get a business partner who will own 51% of the company.
+In this case, you can opt to choose to contact a startup agent who can walk you through each stage while also providing advice or helping you out.

 How to Set Up Business in Dubai Free Zone?

-Once your business documents are all set, and you have ascertained your eligibility to start running your business in Dubai, set it up.
-Luckily if you are more interested in the free zone area, by now you know in Dubai, there are multiple of them where you can set up your business.
+Once your company documents are all set and you have ascertained your eligibility to start running your company in Dubai, set it up.
+Luckily if you are more interested in the free zone area, by now, you know, in Dubai, there are multiple of them where you can set up your company.

-Businesses in free trade zone are excluded from paying all types of taxes.
-Each of these free zones has its respective authority.
-While free zone companies in Dubai benefit from operating in these locations, owners must always have the proper permits and approvals to start and operate a business.
+The main benefits of trading in the free trade zone is that individuals are excluded from paying all types of taxes.
+Each of these jurisdictions in the Emirate has its respective authority, which you should be aware of.
+While free zone companies in Dubai benefit from operating in these locations, owners must always have the proper permits and approvals to start and operate a company.
+It is worth noting that there are limitless venture options to choose from, including in the healthcare, import, innovation, technology, export, rent, wealth and tourism industries.
+Most ventures and business activities in Dubai tend to do just fine, if well researched.

 Specify the category of business venture you want to start

-Free zones have slightly different rules, and it is wise to first understand them.
+The first step entails specifying your venture.
+These jurisdictions have slightly different rules, and you need to first understand them to know your rights to get started or launch your business.
 In such zones, your company can exist either as a Free Zone Company (FZ Co.) or a Free Zone Establishment.
 The difference between these two types of ventures lies in how many shareholders a business has and whether the shareholders are legal or natural.

 Get your paperwork done

+The next steps include getting your paperwork done for business registration.
 Like in any other country, trading in Dubai is not possible without the correct documentation.
-In this case, here are the main documents that you must produce and process to set up your Dubai free zone company.
+In this case, here are the main documents that you must produce and process to set up your Dubai free zone LLC.

 - A business card